geotools/geotools/docs/user/extension/graph/index.rst

 * **GraphWalker**: walker being iterated over the graph (usually to accomplish a specific goal)

-   GeoTools provides out of the box implementations for many common problems: finding the the shortest path, partition a graph into sections, or simply visiting all the elements.
+   GeoTools provides out of the box implementations for many common problems: finding the the shortest path, partition a graph into sections, or visiting all the elements.

 Directed Graph
 ^^^^^^^^^^^^^^